-Q: Do I need to have been to Israel to participate in the StandWithUs High School Internship program?
+Q: Do I need to have been to Israel to participate in the StandWithUs Kenneth Leventhal High School Internship?

 A: While a trip to Israel is always a fantastic way to be a primary source of information about Israel and to be able to see the realities on the ground, it is not a requirement of the internship.

 A: Let your references know that they may be contacted if we need additional information about you as an applicant, but that they do not need to send letters of recommendation.

 A: Of course!
-StandWithUs is here to support ALL students who want to stand up and advocate for Israel.
-We are happy to help you develop empowering programs and create initiatives in your schools and local communities, start an Israel club at your school, provide you with mentorship and materials for your programs, and connect you with other pro-Israel students in your region.
+StandWithUs is here to support ALL students who want to develop as leaders and make an impact in their community.
+We are happy to help you develop empowering programs and create initiatives in your schools and local communities, start an Israel club at your school, provide you with mentorship and materials for your programs, and connect you with other like-minded students in your region.
 We’d be happy to keep you involved in whatever way you would like!
 We’ll send you more information about our StandWithUs Teen Leadership Council program to start!

 A: The internship is 100% free!
 We pay for all your flights/conference fees.
 In addition, we provide you with the materials/support/funding in order to plan and implement successful Israel programs for your friends and peers.
 You and your parents should not have to spend a dime in order for you to participate in the internship.